23 of the Best Types of Orchids to Grow as Houseplants

 Phalaenopsis orchids are known as being the easiest orchids to grow, as well as the easiest to find – you may even be able to pick one up in your local supermarket!

-Native to tropical and subtropical areas of Asia and Australia, the Phalaenopsis genus contains approximately 78 species, plus natural hybrids, and there are many horticultural hybrids as well.
+Native to tropical and subtropical areas of Asia and Australia, the Phalaenopsis genus contains approximately 78 species, plus natural and horticultural hybrids.

-Also known as “moth orchids,” these species are mostly epiphytic, though some are lithophytes or terrestrials as well.
+Also known as “moth orchids,” these species are mostly epiphytic, though some are lithophytes or terrestrials.

-“Phals,” as they are affectionately called, are monopodial with large, fleshy leaves which help to store water rather than the pseudobulbs frequently found among sympodial species.
+“Phals,” as they are affectionately called, are monopodial with large, fleshy leaves which help to store water.
 The tops of the leaves are medium to dark green, and the bottoms may be maroon.

 These plants can reach up to three feet tall when you include their arching flower spikes.